 In addition to websites which are linked in the Guide and selected film reviews listed on the Movie Review Query Engine, the following resources were consulted in the preparation of this Learning Guide:

 Give us your feedback!
 Was the Guide helpful?
 If so, which sections were most helpful?
 Do you have any suggestions for improvement?
 Email us!

-This Learning Guide written by James Frieden and was published on August 24, 2016.
+This Learning Guide written by James Frieden and was last updated on September 30, 1917.

 Spread the GOOD NEWS about

 © TeachWithMovies.com, Inc. All rights reserved.
 Note that unless otherwise indicated any quotations attributed to a source, photographs, illustrations, maps, diagrams or paintings were copied from public domain sources or are included based upon the "fair use" doctrine.
 No claim to copyright is made as to those items.
 DVD or VHS covers are in the public domain.
 TeachWithMovies.org®, TeachWithMovies.com®, Talking and Playing with Movies, and the pencil and filmstrip logo are trademarks of TeachWithMovies.com, Inc.